Three hares

-The three hares (or three rabbits) is a circular motif appearing in sacred sites from East Asia, the Middle East and to the churches of Devon, England (as the "Tinners' Rabbits"), and historical synagogues in Europe.
+The three hares (or three rabbits) is a circular motif appearing in sacred sites from China, the Middle East and the churches and synagogues of Europe, in particular those of Devon, England (as the "Tinners' Rabbits").
 It is used as an architectural ornament, a religious symbol, and in other modern works of art or a logo for adornment (including tattoos), jewelry, and a coat of arms on an escutcheon.
-It is viewed as a puzzle, a topology problem or a visual challenge, and has been rendered as sculpture, drawing, and painting.
+It is viewed as a puzzle, a visual challenge, and has been rendered as sculpture, drawing, and painting.

 The symbol features three hares or rabbits chasing each other in a circle.
 Like the triskelion, the triquetra, and their antecedents (e.g., the triple spiral), the symbol of the three hares has a threefold rotational symmetry.
 Each of the ears is shared by two hares, so that only three ears are shown.
 Although its meaning is apparently not explained in contemporary written sources from any of the medieval cultures where it is found, it is thought to have a range of symbolic or mystical associations with fertility and the lunar cycle.
 When used in Christian churches, it is presumed to be a symbol of the Trinity.
 Its origins and original significance are uncertain, as are the reasons why it appears in such diverse locations.